Generalized parton distributions in spin-3/2 particles: Introduction

 \section{Introduction}

-\quad The electromagnetic form factors (EMFFs) of delta isobar (spin-3/2) have been explored extensively both experimentally and theoretically for a long history~\cite{Weber:1978dh,Benmerrouche:1989uc,Nozawa:1990gt,Pascalutsa:1998pw,Napsuciale:2006wr,Fu:2022rkn}.
-It shows the richer information of charge and magnetic structures carried by spin-3/2 particles w.r.t. the lower spin hadrons like nucleon~\cite{Gross:2006fg,deMelo:2008rj,Cloet:2014rja,deAraujo:2017uad}, deuteron~\cite{Gross:2002ge, Gross:2001ap,Gilman:2001yh,Garcon:2001sz,Sun:2016ncc,Dong:2008mt} and rho meson~\cite{Krutov:2018mbu,Krutov:2016uhy,Choi:2004ww,deMelo:1997hh,GarciaGudino:2010sd} etc. In parallel, the gravitational form factors (GFFs) which are defined by factorizing the matrix element of energy momentum tensor (EMT) characterize the mechanical properties such as the mass, spin densities, as well as the pressure and shear force distributions inside the particles~\cite{Polyakov:2018zvc,Cotogno:2019vjb,Sun:2020wfo,Kim:2020lrs,Ji:2021mfb,Alharazin:2022wjj}.
-Both the EMFFs and GFFs can be related through the GPDs which is firstly introduced in describing the DVCS process for spin-1/2 particles\cite{Muller:1994ses,Radyushkin:1996nd,Ji:1996nm} and then for spin-1 particles \cite{Berger:2001zb}.
-The GPDs can also produce PDFs and structure functions in the forward limit.
-Though the crossing symmetry, GPDs are connected with generalized distribution amplitudes (GDAs) which is also a powerful tool to access GFFs~\cite{Kumano:2017lhr}.
-It makes the concept of GPDs very important to understand the abundant experimental and theoretical (by model-(in)dependent studies, Lattice QCD calculations etc.) information of hadron structures in a unified theoretical framework \cite{Diehl:2003ny,Belitsky:2005qn,Diehl:2015uka,Freese:2021mzg}.
-Thus, the GPDs and the related quantities have been receiving many interest for particles of spin-0 (e.g. pion and kaon mesons~\cite{Fanelli:2016aqc,Zhang:2021tnr,Zhang:2021mtn,Raya:2021zrz,Choi:2001fc,Broniowski:2011xj}), spin-1/2 (e.g. nucleon \cite{Sharma:2016cnf,Diehl:2013xca,Selyugin:2015pha,Gutsche:2016gcd}, and for a nuclei, like $^3$He~\cite{Kirchner:2003wt,Cano:2003ju}) and spin-1 (e.g. rho meson \cite{Sun:2017gtz,Sun:2018ldr,Kumar:2019eck,Zhang:2022zim} and deuteron \cite{Cano:2003ju,Kirchner:2003wt,HERMES:2009bqn,Dong:2013rk,Mondal:2017lph}), etc..
+\quad The electromagnetic form factors (EMFFs) of Delta isobar (spin-3/2) have been explored extensively both experimentally and theoretically for a long history~\cite{Weber:1978dh,Benmerrouche:1989uc, Nozawa:1990gt,Pascalutsa:1998pw,Napsuciale:2006wr,Fu:2022rkn}.
+They show richer information on charge and magnetic structures carried by the spin-3/2 particles w.r.t. the lower spin hadrons like nucleon~\cite{Gross:2006fg,deMelo:2008rj,Cloet:2014rja,deAraujo:2017uad}, deuteron~\cite{Gross:2002ge, Gross:2001ap,Gilman:2001yh, Garcon:2001sz,Sun:2016ncc,Dong:2008mt} and rho meson~\cite{Krutov:2018mbu, Krutov:2016uhy,Choi:2004ww,deMelo:1997hh,GarciaGudino:2010sd} etc. In parallel, the gravitational form factors (GFFs) which are defined by factorizing the matrix element of the energy momentum tensor (EMT) characterize the mechanical properties such as the mass, the spin density, as well as the internal force distributions inside the particles~\cite{Polyakov:2018zvc,Cotogno:2019vjb, Sun:2020wfo,Kim:2020lrs,Ji:2021mfb,Alharazin:2022wjj}.
+Both EMFFs and GFFs can be related through the GPDs which is firstly introduced in describing the deeply virtual Compton scattering (DVCS) process for spin-1/2 particles\cite{Muller:1994ses,Radyushkin:1996nd, Ji:1996nm} and then for spin-1 particles \cite{Berger:2001zb}.
+GPDs can also produce PDFs and structure functions in the forward limit.
+Moreover, through the crossing symmetry, GPDs are also connected with generalized distribution amplitudes (GDAs)~\cite{Kumano:2017lhr}.
+It makes the concept of GPDs very important to understand the abundant experimental and theoretical (by model-(in)dependent studies, lattice QCD calculations etc.) information of hadron structures in a unified theoretical framework \cite{Diehl:2003ny,Belitsky:2005qn,Diehl:2015uka,Freese:2021mzg}.
+Thus, GPDs and the related quantities have been receiving lots of interest for particles of spin-0 (e.g. pion and kaon mesons~\cite{Fanelli:2016aqc, Zhang:2021tnr,Zhang:2021mtn,Raya:2021zrz,Choi:2001fc,Broniowski:2011xj}), spin-1/2 (e.g. nucleon \cite{Sharma:2016cnf,Diehl:2013xca,Selyugin:2015pha, Gutsche:2016gcd}, and for nuclei, like $^3$He~\cite{Kirchner:2003wt, Cano:2003ju}) and spin-1 (e.g. rho meson \cite{Sun:2017gtz,Sun:2018ldr, Kumar:2019eck,Zhang:2022zim} and deuteron \cite{Cano:2003ju, Kirchner:2003wt,HERMES:2009bqn,Dong:2013rk,Mondal:2017lph}), etc.